top of page

 “Great collaborative attitude from the office and field teams made for a smooth operation and we look forward to working with you again in the future.”

-We’re happy to report that the project was a success.
 We acquired all vibrocore samples and grab samples across Berths 5 and 6.
-This data will be critical in ensuring compliance with both PLA and MMO regulations, providing the assurance needed for the client’s project to move forward.
+This data is critical in ensuring compliance with both PLA and MMO regulations, providing the assurance needed for the client’s project to move forward.

 We were able to adjust our schedule to complete work at the critical time.
 We managed to mitigate downtime by working with the PLA to ensure vessel time was optimised, which also reduced costs.